Common Reasons for Breast Implant Removal

 Your Initial Consultation

-Your initial meeting with Dr Andrew Broadhurst will take place over the phone or via FaceTime.
-Due to the personal nature of breast implant removal, Dr Broadhurst will ask questions about your medical history and past breast surgeries.
-As well as this, you will need to discuss your reasons for wanting breast explant surgery.
-Dr Broadhurst will tailor your procedure to your body and the outcome you wish to achieve.
+Due to the personal nature of breast implant removal, Dr Broadhurst will ask questions about your medical history and past breast surgeries during your initial consultation.
+You will also need to discuss your reasons for wanting breast explant surgery.

 There are different types of breast implant removal, including: